 Our trip was organised via a local Yangon based company called Sampan Travel, www.sampantravel.com.
 They were superb and we saved about 30% compared to booking via an UK based company.

 Kalaw provided a nice contrast to the heat of the Ayeyarwady floodplain.
 Its elevated position, colonial era hotels and highly colourful market make it a good place to relax for a day or so.
 From there I went by train to Heho which serves the Inle Lake area.
 The train seemed almost identical to the one I took in 1983, I remembered the loos not so fondly!
 Trains in Myanmar are slow, unreliable but a delightful way to see local life up close.
-Inle Lake is divine but is in danger of getting over crowded with visitors.
-If backpacking most of the suitable hostels are in Nyaung Shwe, for those on a more expensive budget, there are lots of resort hotels dotted around the lake.
+Inle Lake is divine, however it is in danger of getting over-crowded with visitors.
+If backpacking, most of the suitable hostels are in Nyaung Shwe, for those on a more expensive budget, there are lots of resort hotels dotted around the lake.
 We stayed in the very nice Villa Inle Resort and Spa and arrived by boat!

 Our final days were spent on Ngapali Beach where there is wide variety of tourist hotels and some gap year hostels.
-This beach area appeared to be more geared up to the high end travelers and we stayed in the delightful Yoma Cherry Hotel which is located in a the next bay, north of the ‘main drag’.
-For budget travellers there is an option to stay at the Family Resort I and II in the same bay.
+This beach area appeared to be more geared up to the high end travellers and we stayed in the delightful Yoma Cherry Hotel which is located in a the next bay, north of the ‘main drag’.
+For budget travellers, there's an option to stay at the Family Resort I and II in the same bay.
 Having said this, the main bay is hardly crowded and only a 10 minute easy cycle ride away.
 The local restaurants dotted along the roadside were excellent, particularly The Green Umbrella.

 Yagon is a bustling city which is modernising fast and in the process giving a face lift to some rather fine waded colonial buildings.
 Clearly the finest monument is the stunning Shwedagon Paya, the largest and most important religious site in Myanmar.